gurgunday/html/README.md

 The package provides the `html` function that can be used to tag template literals and escape their expressions.
 To render an expression as raw HTML, prefix it with `!`.

-Node.js (and Deno) users also have access to the `includeFile` (`includeFileDeno` for Deno) function that outputs the content of a given file and caches it in memory.
+Node.js (and Deno) users also have access to the `includeFile` (`includeFileDeno` in Deno) function that outputs the content of a given file and caches it.

 ## Usage